QuickBooks Blog

 Start by writing down your daily, weekly, and monthly tasks.
 Include everything—from sending invoices to checking inventory to posting on social media.

-This will give you a clear picture of where your time goes and help you spot patterns in the work that could be automated.
+This will give you a clear picture of how your time is spent and help you spot patterns in the work that could be automated.

 note icon